Extra pearls in graph theory: Matching polynomial

 {

 Assume $e$ is an edge in a graph $G$.
 Recall that the graph $G- e$ is obtained by deleting $e$ from $G$.
-Let us denote by $G- [e]$ the graph obtained by deleting the vertexes of $e$ with all their edges from $G$; that is, if $e$ connects two vertexes $v$ and $w$, then
+Let us denote by $G- [e]$ the graph obtained by deleting the vertices of $e$ with all their edges from $G$; that is, if $e$ connects two vertices $v$ and $w$, then

 }

 The following exercise is analogous to the deletion-contraction formulas \ref{thm:deletion-minus-contraction} and \ref{thm:deletion-plus-contraction}.

 \begin{thm}{Exercise} Let $G$ be a graph. \begin{enumerate}[(a)] \item Show that